Jeremy Caddick, Dean

 On the concert platform Richard has performed Schumann's Szenen aus Goethes Faust with Stephen Cleobury and the Choir of King's College, Cambridge and Fauré’s Requiem with the Philharmonia Chorus and Southbank Sinfonia.
 He works regularly with Richard Egarr and the Academy of Ancient Music and, most recently, sang the role of Pastore II in Monteverdi’s Orfeo with the AAM at the Barbican.
 He also appears as a soloist on a number of recordings, including the St John Passion (AAM), vocal works by Christopher Gibbons (AAM) and Orfeo (Taverner Consort and Players, conducted by Andrew Parrott).

-Hugh Crook, Junior Organ Scholar
+Hugh Crook, Senior Organ Scholar

-Hugh Crook is the Junior Organ Scholar at Emmanuel and in his second year reading Engineering.
+Hugh Crook is the Senior Organ Scholar at Emmanuel and in his third year reading Engineering.
 Before starting at Cambridge, Hugh studied at the College of Richard Collyer, Horsham, and was organist of St Margaret’s Church, Warnham during his sixth form studies.
 Recently, Hugh has played for several services in local cathedrals, as well as taking part in masterclasses with, among others, David Briggs and David Goode.
 He holds a DipABRSM with Distinction in Piano Performance, as well as being an Associate of the Royal College of Organists.
 Currently, Hugh learns organ with Steven Farr.